 At the present, ARCHIE includes two research programs: Aud2Sem (funding: NWO Open Competition SSH, start October 2021) and SoundBrainSem (funding: ANR AAPG2021, start March 2022) and other related research projects.

-Examples of ongoing projects include:
+Examples of ongoing work include:

 – Deep neural networks (DNNs) development: We are developing ontology-based DNNs, which combine acoustic sound analysis with high-level information over the sound sources and learn to perform sound recognition tasks at different abstraction levels.